amanjaiswal30/login_signup_page_using_react.js/README.md

 https://code.visualstudio.com/
 ```
 ## Running the code
-1.Go to your desired directory on your machine and open GitBash.Then,run the following command
+Go to your desired directory on your machine and open GitBash.Then,run the following command
 ```
 git clone https://github.com/amanjaiswal30/login_signup_page_using_react.js.git
 ```
-2.Open the cloned repository in Code editor and go to the terminal and type
+Open the cloned repository in Code editor and go to the terminal and type
 ```
 npm i
 ```
 This will install all the necessary packages required for the project.
-3.Run the server by using the following command
+Run the server by using the following command
 ```
 npm start
 ```